 KPIs during audits

-When you are next shown a KPI during an audit, I would suggest tracing it back to the organisation’s objectives.
+When you are next shown a KPI during an audit, I would suggest tracing it back to the organization’s objectives.
 From my experience, it is not uncommon to find that you end up with the equivalent of an unwearable bracelet, due to the number of links missing.
-If a KPI does not contribute to demonstrating the performance of an objective, it doesn’t need measuring unless of course it’s a special request from the company’s managing director or equivalent.
-While you are auditing, you might want to ask the process owner: “How do you know how effective your process is?” as I have found this helps the owner to determine the real KPIs for his/herself.
-Depending on the quality maturity of your organisation, you might also want to recommend that the KPIs are documented in the process/procedures and that way, the process becomes a step closer to being self audited/measured.
+If it does not contribute to demonstrating the performance of an objective, it doesn’t need measuring unless, of course, it’s a special request from the company’s managing director or equivalent.
+While you are auditing, you might want to ask the process owner: “How do you know how effective your process is?”
+I have found this helps the owner to determine the real it for his/herself.
+Depending on the quality maturity of your organization, you might also want to recommend that are documented in the process/procedures and that way, the process becomes a step closer to being self-audited/measured.

-Organisations that are KPI ‘savvy’ are more likely to have digitised and automated both the inputting and retrieving of KPIs.
-More often, we will see KPIs that are integral to an organisation’s process maps, which give the user a ‘one-click’ insight as to how the process is performing.
-Sometimes, even then, the organisation will have a hang-up with the process output, where I would argue that the performance measurement focus should be on the input.
+Organizations that are KPI ‘savvy’ are more likely to have digitized and automated both the inputting and retrieving of it.
+More often, we will see that are integral to an organization’s process maps, which give the user a ‘one-click’ insight as to how the process is performing.
+Sometimes, even then, the organization will have a hang-up with the process output, where I would argue that the performance measurement focus should be on the input.
 Some auditors may ask why?
 This is because you cannot retrospectively address an output that has already occurred.
 In this instance, capturing and measuring the input at the early stages will allow you to do something about it.